bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ### 16-Channel Backplane UARTs (PL HD Banks 25 and 26)

-16 independent hardware UART MACs instantiated in the Programmable Logic, memory-mapped to the AXI interconnect.
-Each channel is a dedicated TX/RX pair running at up to 460800 baud (bootloader) or the runtime baud rate configured by the host.
+16 instances of **Xilinx AXI UART Lite** (`axi_uartlite`) instantiated in the Programmable Logic, each with its own AXI-Lite register window and dedicated IRQ line.
+Each channel is a dedicated TX/RX pair running at 460800 baud (compile-time configured in Vivado — for a runtime-configurable baud divider, substitute `axi_uart16550`).
 All pins are 3.3V LVCMOS, directly compatible with the AG32 UART0 control interface on each compute card.

+These are stock Xilinx IP blocks with a mainline Linux driver — no custom RTL, no custom kernel code.
+See the "The Linux Software Stack" section above for the device tree and host library integration.

 **Bank 25 — Cards 0–7 (VCCO = 3.3V):**